 A Superb Old Vanuatu War Club Pentecost Island Vanuatu ( New Hebrides)19th Century

-Collection No. | T-3734 |
+Collection No. TB-3837

-Size | length 119cm |
+Size length 119cm

 A Superb Old Vanuatu War Club Pentecost Island Vanuatu ( New Hebrides) 19th Century

 This beautiful old Club is from Pentecost Island in Vanuatu.
 Carved from a single piece of hardwood into an elegant elongated leaf form.
 The is an upraised medial ridge from the tip of the club to the start of the handle and an unusual section of carving that would almost certainly have a specific meaning known only by the old men who owned them.
-The conical-shaped butt is wrapped with a human hair string undoubtedly so your hand won’t slip when sweat.
+The conical-shaped butt is wrapped with a human hair string undoubtedly so your hand won’t slip when sweaty.

 This elegant paddle-shaped club is a rare type that, according to Felix Speiser, was found only on Pentecost Island.
 (Speiser, Ethnology of Vanuatu: an Early Twentieth Century Study, Honolulu, 1996, p.
 207).
 The raised form carved on the blade and the sharp, striking edge that projects from one side of the head are characteristic of the style.
 Here the rippled surface of the wood lends the club an organic, leaf-like quality.
 Human hair is wound around the pommel, presumably to improve the grip when wielding the club.